pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 --------- | -----------
 ID | The ID of the template to retrieve

-FieldTypeEnum:

-- string
-- text
-- radio
-- checkbox
-- date
-- url
-- dropdown
+Empty field values:

+- null for strings and numbers
-- file
+- [] for lists
-- user
+- false for booleans

 ## Create a new template
 <a id="create-template"></a>